 State St. from Lake St. to Van Buren, Chicago

 Chicago's Memorial Day Parade honors all men and women who made the ultimate sacrifice in defense of our country.
-The Wreath Laying Ceremony will begin at 11am at the Eternal Flame on Daley Plaza (Dearborn and Washington Streets).
-The parade will step off at noon and proceed south on State Street from Lake Street to Van Buren Street.
-The Chicago parade is considered one of the largest Memorial Day parades in the nation.
-Since 1870, Memorial Day parades have graced the streets of Chicago.
+The Wreath Laying Ceremony will begin at 11am on Daley Plaza (Dearborn and Washington Streets).
+The parade will then step off at noon and proceed south on State Street from Lake Street to Van Buren Street.

 Garfield Park Conservatory, 300 North Central Park Avenue, Chicago